-Fire Drills and Lock Down Drills
+Fire Drills

-Fire drills and lock down drills at regular intervals are required by the law and are an important safety precaution.
-It is essential that when the signal is given, everyone obeys promptly and clears the building by the prescribed route as quickly as possible or shelters in place.
-Students are not permitted to talk during a drill and are to remain in place until a signal is given to return to regular schedule.
+Fire drills at regular intervals are required by the law and are an important safety precaution.
+It is essential that when the fire signal is given, everyone obeys promptly and clears the building by the prescribed route as quickly as possible.
+Students are not permitted to talk during a fire drill and are to remain outside the building until a signal is given to return inside.
 Teachers will direct the students.